vahancho/textable/README.md

 ## Features

-- An intuitive API to build a tables
+- An intuitive API to build tables and manage their data
-- Support for integer, floating point, character and custom data types
+- Ability to add not only string cell values, but values of any type,
 - Optimized table cell values storage
+- Supports Unicode strings
 - *C++11* support

-## Installation
+## Integration

 No installation required.
 Just compile */src/textable.h(.cpp)* in your project and use `Textable` class.